justinherfel/justin-herfel-code-louisville-task-app/README.md

 In order to prove this information persists, you can close out the browswer window completely, and then open a new window, and again type 'http://localhost:3000' and press return.
 You should see the task list app appear with the populated list you previously typed.

+Please note:

+* You might notice, if you go through the commit history of my repo, that I took out one of the features I had initially added, the delete button.
+This was done simply for time's sake.
+With the addition of the myData const on line 33 of the index.js file in the public folder, I didn't have the time to research and write, and debug a new function and have the delete button work properly.